 In 1984 Hegener & Glaser managed to add programmer Richard Lang to their Team who in that year with his “Psion” chess computer software had just finished in a shared 1st place with three other competitors in the 1984 World Microcomputer Chess Championship (WMCCC).
-Theoretically Richard Lang’s “Psion” although equal on points would have won this tournament due to the tougher Swiss pairing, however as four machines finished in equal first place, they all agreed to share the championship.
+Theoretically Richard Lang’s “Psion” although equal on points would have won this tournament due to the tougher Swiss pairing, however as four machines finished in equal first place; they all agreed to share the championship.
 Since Thomas Nitsche and Elmar Henne’s Mephisto III-S Glasgow also competed in this 4th WMCCC, this meant that Hegener & Glaser now had two world champion programmers in their Team.
-Interestingly, Mephisto III-S Glasgow was a commercial program whereas the other first place finishers where either experimental computers not yet available in the market or as in “Psion’s” case a software program.
-Hegener & Glaser could therefore claim and advertise their Mephsito III-S Glasgow as the 1984 Commercial World Champion.
+Interestingly, Mephisto III-S Glasgow was a commercial program whereas the other first place finishers where an either an experimental computer not yet available in the market or as in “Psion’s” case a software program.
+Hegener & Glaser could therefore claim and advertise their Mephisto III-S Glasgow as the 1984 Commercial World Champion.

 04. 1984 Glasgow Fidelity Elite X, Conchess X, Mephisto III-S Glasgow, Psion

 06. 1986 Dallas Mephisto Dallas